 A Yorkshireman born and bred, I came to library work late in life.
 I spent nearly 25 years in the transport industry - working across the sector, at almost every level, from driver’s mate to managing director and proprietor.
 My last position was as a Passenger Operations Manager for Wallace Arnold (Coaches) Ltd.

 I joined Kirklees Libraries in 2004 to drive mobile libraries.
 Since then, I have held several posts, including Operations Manager for Mobile & Home Service Libraries, Customer Service Manager at Huddersfield Central Library and Customer Service Manager (Projects) for the whole service.
 I am currently the Manager of Dewsbury Library, a hub library supporting three others.
-I have not completely abandoned my transport roots – in addition to my ‘day job,’ I am still on-call for our Winter Service Team, (driving a gritter/snow-plough.)
+I have not completely abandoned my transport roots – in addition to my ‘day job,’ I am still on-call for the Council's Winter Service Team, (driving a gritter/snow-plough.)

 I joined CILIP's Branch & Mobile Libraries Group in 2008.
 I took part in the Advisory Panel on Community Libraries and I have presented and published individually and jointly on Partnership Working and Managing Occupational Road Risk.
 I have been referred to as both ‘a bit of an expert’ and ‘a bit of an anorak,’ on the subject of Mobile Library Operations and, to be honest, either epithet could be appropriate!
 I have served on this Committee since the creation of the Public & Mobile Libraries Group and I am the publisher of the group journal, ACCESS.